Serhiy Zhadan: Political activism and military service

-Zhadan's active involvement in Ukrainian politics began while a student and has continued throughout the various political crises in Ukraine.
-In 1992, he was one of the organizers of Kharkiv neo-futuristic literary group "The Red Thistle".
-He participated in the 2004 Orange Revolution demonstrations against corruption and voter intimidation in the presidential run-off elections, was the commandant of a tent camp in Kharkiv.
-The protests resulted in a revote ordered by Ukraine's Supreme Court.
-He has repeatedly expressed sympathy for anarchists, and in many of his works there are "left" motifs.
+Zhadan's involvement in Ukrainian politics began while he was still a student.
+In 1992, he was one of the organizers of the Kharkiv-based neo-futuristic literary group "the Red Thistle".
+He participated in the 2004 Orange Revolution.
+He has repeatedly expressed sympathy for anarchists.

-In 2013, he was a member of the coordination council of Euromaidan Kharkiv, part of the nationwide protests and violent clashes with police.
-In the aftermath of the Maidan Revolution, which resulted in Russian-backed President Yanukovych’s resignation, he was assaulted outside the Kharkiv administration building.
+In 2013, he was a member of the coordination council of Euromaidan Kharkiv.
+In the aftermath of the 2014 Revolution of Dignity, he was assaulted by pro-Russian demonstrators outside the Kharkiv administration building.

-Since 2014, Zhadan has made numerous visits to the front lines of the Eastern Donbas region involved in armed conflict with Russian separatists.
-In February 2017, he co-founded Serhiy Zhadan Charitable Foundation to provide humanitarian aid to front-line cities.

 When asked, Zhadan has described his political commitments in the following manner:

-You’re often described as ‘left-wing’ – is that accurate?
-I have never described myself as left-wing but I’m always being told I belong among the left-wingers!
-It’s all nonsense.
+You're often described as 'left-wing'—is that accurate?
+I have never described myself as left-wing, but I'm always being told I belong among the left-wingers!
+It's all nonsense.
 Dividing people into left and right in modern Ukraine is not very constructive.
 I am a citizen of Ukraine who loves his country and tries to help.

-Would you say you were a ‘nationalist’ or a ‘patriot’?
-I’m not a nationalist.
-A patriot — yes.
-I’m a patriot and I love my country, my homeland.
-But the term ‘patriot’ in modern Ukraine and modern Europe has various connotations.
-I encounter this in Europe and America, where some members of the public equate ‘patriot’ and ‘nationalist’, or take a ‘patriot’ to be a conservative right-winger.
+Would you say you are a 'nationalist' or a 'patriot'?
+I'm not a nationalist.
+A patriot—yes.
+I'm a patriot and I love my country, my homeland.
+But the term 'patriot' in modern Ukraine and modern Europe has various connotations.
+I encounter this in Europe and America, where some members of the public equate 'patriot' and 'nationalist', or take a 'patriot' to be a conservative right-winger.
 But this is very inaccurate.
-In Ukraine, ‘patriot’ is a synonym for a person who is on the side of our soldiers on the frontlines — someone who supports our country.
+In Ukraine, 'patriot' is a synonym for a person who is on the side of our soldiers on the frontlines—someone who supports our country.

-Why wouldn’t you call yourself a nationalist?
-Because I have known Ukraine’s nationalist movement since the 1980s.
+Why wouldn't you call yourself a nationalist?
+Because I have known Ukraine's nationalist movement since the 1980s.
 I have a lot of friends in the nationalist movement, but the ideas of nationalism do not correspond to my vision of Ukraine.
-Ukraine is much more complicated, and much less clear-cut.
+Ukraine is much more complicated and much less clear-cut.

-After the 2022 Russian invasion of Ukraine, Zhadan remained in his hometown of Kharkiv, helping to organize humanitarian aid.
-Early June 2024 Zhadan posted on his Facebook page that he had joined the 13th "Khartia" Brigade of the National Guard of Ukraine.
-This unit took part in various battles of the Russian invasion.
+After the 2022 Russian invasion of Ukraine, Zhadan remained in Kharkiv, helping to organize humanitarian aid.
+In June 2024, he posted on his Facebook page that he had joined the 13th Khartiia Brigade of the National Guard of Ukraine.